Soli3r-1308/Soli3r-1308/README.md

 I'm a **Systems Engineering student at Universidad Tecnológica del Perú (UTP)**, currently in my 9th academic cycle.

-My main interests are **backend development, database design, software architecture and artificial intelligence integration**.

-I enjoy building software solutions that solve real-world problems, especially systems involving:
+I enjoy building software that solves real-world problems, with a focus on:

-* Backend development and REST APIs
+* **Backend development** and REST APIs
-* Authentication and role-based access control
+* **Authentication and role-based access control (RBAC)**
-* Database design and cloud databases
+* **Database design**, including cloud databases
-* AI integrations and contextual assistants
+* **Scalable and maintainable architectures**
-* Secure handling of information
+* **AI integration**: contextual assistants, prompt engineering, backend validation of AI-generated requests, and secure handling of sensitive information
-* Scalable and maintainable architectures

-Currently, I'm strengthening my skills in **Java, Spring Boot, software architecture, security and AI-powered systems**.
+My goal is to combine **backend development, security and AI** to build smarter and more efficient software systems.

 ---